Guide to Conductive Tapes

 - Strong conductive adhesive so you can patch or extend circuits just by taping on top of them

-- Good for beginners building simpler circuits
+- Great for beginners building circuits that won’t be soldered

 - Cannot be soldered